Volunteer

 Clerical Work

-Most clerical work takes place at PEC’s Warrenton and Charlottesville offices, though some tasks can be done at a county office or at home.
+Most clerical work takes place at PEC’s Warrenton and Charlottesville offices, though some tasks can be done at a county office or home.
 Projects may include mailings, data entry, preparing materials for a meeting, answering phones or making calls.
 Some tasks may require special skills, such as familiarity with a certain type of software, while others require minimal experience or training.

-Event Assistant
+Event Assistance

 PEC plans and participates in a wide range of special events throughout the year, particularly in the fall and spring.
 Volunteers may be asked to help with planning, set-up and clean-up, greeting guests, ticket sales, minor food prep, or other work that will help the event run smoothly.
-We also frequently need help staffing a table or booth at festivals, fairs, conferences, and other events.
+We also frequently need help staffing a table or booth at festivals, fairs, conferences and other events.

 Outdoor Work